shesa257/Emilio-Levier/README.md

 <p>Description: A JSON file containing the same information as the CSV file in a different format.
 This file opens in plain text editor</p>
 <p><b>File: LIS 545 Profile Draft</b></p>
 <p>Description: This file is the draft of my final profile for this project, and contains the remainder of the assignment not present in the previously mentioned files</p>
+<p><b>File: LIS 545 Profile Final</b></p>
+<p>Description: This file is my final profile for this project, and contains the remainder of the assignment not present in the previously mentioned files.
+The draft version has been included for reference as needed.</p>